jwynia/convenings/context-network/meta/updates.md

 This file tracks significant updates to the context network structure and content.

+## Context Network Update: Testing Quality Improvement Plan - 2025-05-31

+### Information Nodes Modified/Created
+- Created `planning/testing_quality_improvement_plan.md`: Comprehensive plan for implementing testing and quality improvements in a logical sequence

+### Content Changes
+- Established clear sequence for implementing testing improvements: dependency injection → CI pipeline → code coverage → integration testing
+- Defined action tasks and planning tasks for each improvement area
+- Created progress tracking table to monitor implementation status
+- Documented detailed considerations for each improvement area
+- Specified context network update requirements for each completed task

+### Navigation Implications
+- The testing improvement plan provides a clear next-action structure
+- Progress tracking table serves as the primary indicator of what to work on next
+- Related documents in elements/deno/testing.md, processes/validation.md, and decisions/ will be updated as tasks progress

+### Follow-up Recommendations
+- Update the progress table after completing each task or subtask
+- Create decision records for architectural decisions made during implementation
+- Consider expanding test coverage requirements for specific components based on criticality
+- Review and refine the plan after completing the first major task (dependency injection)

 ## Context Network Update: Deno-Specific Custom Instructions - 2025-05-18

 ### Information Nodes Modified/Created